jkoick/Dora/src/content/about/-index.md

     “Make Business Decisions With A Single, All-In-One Platform for that Helps you Plan, Engage, And Analyze Easily”
   button:
     label: Join Our Team
-    link: "/careers/"
+    link: '/careers/'

 # Gallery
 gallery:
   enable: true
-  title: "We Are Like An Extension Of Your Marketing Team"
+  title: 'We Are Like An Extension Of Your Marketing Team'
-  subtitle: "Why You Should Join Us?"
+  subtitle: 'Why You Should Join Us?'
   images:
-    - position: "left"
+    - position: 'left'
-      src: "/images/google-building.png"
+      src: '/images/google-building.png'
-    - position: "right"
+    - position: 'right'
-      src: "/images/google-phone.png"
+      src: '/images/google-phone.png'
-    - position: "right"
+    - position: 'right'
-      src: "/images/chrome-images.png"
+      src: '/images/chrome-images.png'

 # Team Member
 team: